LuckyV1234star/ProjectS350F/README.md

 Make sure you are having the newest version of node.js

+Open your command terminal in your device with node.js installed

-You can check it with npm --version
+You can check if your node.js is available with npm --version

+The version will be shown if it is available

+Set your directory to the code folder

+Enter: npm start
+The program will run and access with http://localhost:3000

 The Baggage Tracking in Security.ejs is currently a dummy page, please ignore